 Why would my claim be denied?

-There are a number of reasons your employer’s insurance carrier may decide to deny your Wisconsin workers’ compensation claim.
+There are a number of reasons your employer’s insurance carrier may decide to deny your Wisconsin workers’ compensation claim and what to do about denial of claims.

 Delay in filing: While it is recommended that you notify your employer of your workplace injury or job-related illness immediately, you have up to two years from the date of the injury to file a claim.
 Failure to comply with this deadline could result in the forfeiture of workers’ compensation benefits, which cover the cost of medical expenses, lost wages, and vocational rehabilitation and retraining.
 There is no time limit to report an occupational illness.